Xoneris/portfolio-astro/src/content/projects/11-kanban-taskmanager.md

 - How to create a Dark Mode toggle Button
 - How to connect to a DB with Drizzle
 - How to create a schema in Drizzle
-- How to perform crude operations in Drizzle
+- How to perform CRUD operations in Drizzle